Arya-pp/blinkdetectopencv/README.md

 ## Link to product walkthrough
 [link to video]
 ## How it Works ?
-In this project we use opencv to analyse the input video to find  the eye aspect ratio(EAR) .Blink is registered when the EAR falls below a certain threshold and then rises above the threshold.
-The EAR threshold is 0.3 in this case .
-The blink count is determined this way .
+In this project we use opencv to analyse the input video to find  the eye aspect ratio(EAR).Blink is registered when the EAR falls below a certain threshold and then rises above the threshold.
+The EAR threshold is 0.3 in this case.The blink count is determined this way.
 ## Libraries used

 imutils : 0.5.4